zeroshotting/notes/Intro to ML.md

 ---
 created: 2025-04-08
 confidence level: high
-review count: 0
+review count: 1
 ---
 Machine Learning is the process of enabling computers to learn from data and make decisions or predictions without being explicitly programmed to do so.
+A model is a system that tries to mimic patterns in data to enable these predictions.
+It is the framework in which the learning takes place.
+The process of trying to find the patterns is called learning.

 Some common types include supervised and unsupervised learning.